Drawing with the Sight-Size Method

 I repeated the process of taking measurements and comparing lengths on the cast to what I had in my drawing constantly.
 I used, and this process can be used to judge all kinds of lengths, widths, and spatial relationships.
 It can be used to not only judge positive space relationships, but negative space relationships as well such as the space between the knees, or the space between the elbow and torso, or the chin and the chest, etc. Once I had drawn basic lines to outline the cast, I used the same process to draw and then check lines for the shadow shapes and features.

-I learned this method at The School of Representational Art, in Chicago and The Academy of Realist Art, in Toronto.
+I learned this method at (now-closed) School of Representational Art, in Chicago and The Academy of Realist Art, in Toronto.
 Both are wonderful institutions dedicated to keeping Classical Realism alive and vital.
 For more information on Classical Realism, I recommend the Art Renewal Center for more information.

 I purchased the cast shown on this page from the Giust Gallery in Boston, and I was extremely pleased with quality.